-The first-order effect of an increase in the risk-free rate is to shift firms' credit demand, that is, the left-hand side of equation (7).
-Note that the downward shift in credit demand is vertical, and identical for all firms.
+The first-order effect of an increase in the risk-free rate is to shift firms' credit demand, that is, the left-hand side of Eq.
+(7).
+Note that the downward shift in credit demand is vertical and identical for all firms.
 As a result of that shift, borrowing and investment decline for all firms.

 The reason why borrowing among loan-dependent firms (firms from Regions 1 and 2) responds more (Prediction 1) is that banks are more flexible in financial distress.
-In response to the shock, the credit supply curve (the right-hand side of equation 7) steepens for all firms, because higher riskfree rates imply (all other things equal) higher interest payments, and therefore a higher likelihood of liquidation.
-But it steepens less for firms from Regions 1 and 2, since these firms can use renegotiation to avoid liquidation in some of those new default states.
-As a result, the response of borrowing for firms in Regions 1 and 2 is smaller.
+In response to the shock, the credit supply curve (the right-hand side of Eq.
+7) steepens for all firms, because higher risk-free rates imply (all other things equal)